vinodkd/halo/doc/UserGuide.md

     {
         car [isA=vehicle,type=land]
         plane [isA=vehicle,type=air]
-        ship [isA=vehicle type=water]
+        ship [isA=vehicle,type=water]
         ....

-As you can see, multiple attributes are allowed and can be separated by whitespace or commas.
+As you can see, multiple attributes are allowed and can be separated by commas (no whitespace).

 Halo enhances the attribute concept, however, with tags.
 Tags are categories that you can attach to each node, like so: